-Don’t underestimate the value of custom framing.
-Custom framing is typically done when artwork won’t fit into a standard sized frame or the client is looking for a unique look.—it’s a labor intensive process, but the results can be astounding.
+Custom framing is typically done when artwork won’t fit into a standard sized frame or you’re looking for a unique design or a more refined look than is available with mass-produced off-the-shelf frames.
+It’s a labor intensive process, but the results will astound you.

 Selecting the Glazing

 Another important part of the design session is glazing options if your artwork needs glazing.
 Not all glass is created equal.
 For artwork on paper we recommend UV-protective glazing for it’s conservation properties.
 UV damage to artwork is not reversible so we believe it’s better to pay a little more and protect your artwork from day one than to later regret not doing so when the artwork is faded.
 Art doesn’t need to be in direct sunlight to fade, even interior lights give off UV rays.

 Finally, if you’re worried about too much glare, consider purchasing glazing with a lower reflection.
 This is particularly beneficial with large frames.
 Museum glazing combines both the lower reflection and the UV filtration.

 You must take the finished size into consideration if you’re thinking about having a piece custom framed.
 The last thing you want is to have a frame built which overwhelms or worse doesn’t even fit into the physical space you’d chosen to hang it..
 Talk to the designer about sizing if you have any constraints.
 Mounting (if needed) is also an important discussion.
 True conservation framing requires mounting to be completely reversible and our designers can explain the pros & cons of the various mounting options.